Exercise and Coronary Artery Disease

 |• Diabetes mellitus

-Unfortunately, this investigation did not assess "fitness level" which, as you will learn next, turns out to be the most important factor of all.
+Unfortunately, this investigation did not assess "aerobic fitness" which, as you will learn next, turns out to be the most important factor of all.

 If only 28% of patients have an elevated cholesterol (Canto JG, et al. 2011), and, as many as 40% have a so-called "acceptable" level of LDL-cholesterol when they have their first heart attack (Sachdeva A, et al. 2009), then, this is very disturbing, ie., cholesterol levels don't seem to be a reliable indicator.
 Something is wrong here.